colleenjg/OpenScope_CA_Analysis/extra/README.md

 on the Credit Assignment project data.

 Some of these are exploratory or preliminary, and the code has not been systematically tidied up for ease of sharing.
-Also, although I of course strive to keep my code bug-free, this code has not been as systematically debugged as the main paper code.
+Also, although we of course strive to keep the code bug-free, this code has not been as systematically debugged as the main paper code.

 Don't hesitate to contact me if you have questions or need any help using these